Change load balancer alias to the interface IP’s in Route53.

 "heritage=external-dns,external-dns/owner=yy-0208-0000,external-dns/resource=ingress/kuberos/kuberos"

-Edit the route53 TXT record and update the owner, set the incorrect owner field, so external-dns couldn’t revert the information in the A record.
+Edit the route53 TXT record and update the owner, set the incorrect owner field, so external-dns can’t revert the information in the A record.

 "heritage=external-dns,external-dns/owner=yy-CCCC-BBBB,external-dns/resource=ingress/kuberos/kuberos"